Cellense/infinario-marmalade-sdk/README.md

 You can run as many instances of the Infinario class as you wish, though for most cases one instance will be sufficient.

-The current implementation is thread safe and so an instance of the Infinario class may be shared by multiple threads.
+In the current implementation the following methods of the infinario class are thread safe and thus can be called on an instance of the Infinario class that is shared by multiple threads:
+* Infinario::Track()
+* Infinario::Identify()
+* Infinario::Update()
+* Infinario::SetProxy()
+* Infinario::ClearProxy()
+* Infinario::SetEmptyRequestQueue()
+* Infinario::ClearEmptyRequestQueue()

 Tested on Marmalade v8.0.0.